Three Cheers for Vesterheim Youth Volunteers

 Volunteering can help youth build skills, like communication, problem-solving, and making connections.
 Most of all, it’s a fun way to do something positive in the community.
 For high school students, it’s also a great opportunity to earn hours toward a Silver Cord honor during graduation.

-Check out the volunteer experiences of the wonderful guides below!
+Check out the experiences of the wonderful volunteers below!
 Vesterheim enjoys having them on campus and appreciates their hard work!

 If you know of youth of any age who would like to volunteer at Vesterheim, please have their parent or guardian contact Chivonne Marlow at cmarlow@ vesterheim.org or 563-387-6995.